johnbarbic/loopback-discovery-example/README.md

     $ node ./server/bin/discovery.js

 If all went well you should see log output along with a new or updated file in /common/models/TABLE.json, and there will also be a new entry in /server/model-config.json

+7. Run the app using $ node . and follow the instructions to the API explorer.